tsh2/driver-twitter2/README.md

 # databox-driver-twitter-stream

-A Databox driver to stream data from twitter
+A Databox driver to stream data from twitter.
+This driver supports twitter streaming API and usess app auth.

+Its provides an example of settings persistance and the use of datasources.
+It also has a test actuator.

 # Status

-This is work in progress.
+This is work in progress but getting better ;-).

 # Authentication

-overwrite twitter-secrets.json with the consumer_key and consumer_secret.
-When running within the databox OAuth is then used to finally authenticate the user with twitter.
-This is accessed by visiting /ui/databox-driver-twitter-stream/.
+If you wish to use this driver with your own twitter account then.

+     - Go to https://apps.twitter.com/ and log in
+     - Click create new app
+     - Fill in the form (set website to http://127.0.0.1) agree to the T&C's
+     - Then go to the 'Keys and Access Tokens' tab
+     - Click on "Create my access token"
+     - Then in databox find the driver tab and click on the twitter driver
+     - Copy and past Consumer Key, Consumer Secret, Access Token, Access Token Secret into the driver and click save.

 # Data stored
 This driver writes twitter event data into a databox-store-blob for later processing.